davisschenk/project-euler-python/README.md

   - more-itertools
 - Ensure that I am following python styling (PEP 8) and keeping code readable.

-### DISCLAIMER: This repository may contain spoilers for Project Euler.
+### DISCLAIMER: This repository may contain spoilers for Project Euler